josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 We have friends and loved ones to hold that we thought we lost.

--- fade to shot of habitat ship, escorted by Dojeer and ICH ships, arriving at earth
+-- fade to shot of habitat ship, escorted by Dojeer and IEE ships, arriving at earth

 So.
 We live.
 We grow.
 We work to meet next challenge that life throws our way.